-- Ensures the worship and ritual life for the University Community-Catholic Mass, memorials, and special events of a religious and patriotic nature. - Trains and mentors young adults for lay leadership in the Catholic Church or in other Christian Churches through the Student Chaplain Program. - Provides "mini courses" and other learning opportunities to explore and understand the Catholic faith. - Offers volunteer service opportunities through the Samaritans and through the Spring Break mission/service trips to Haiti, the Dominican Republic, and Mexico. - Offers retreats and other experientially based opportunities for spiritual and personal growth-deeper awareness of God, self, and others and integrating the mind-body-spirit connection. - Provides and encourages Bible study, lectio divina, prayer groups, and faith sharing. - Trains and educates liturgical ministers (readers, Eucharistic ministers, ministers of hospitality) to take and active role in Sunday Liturgy and at other schools' Masses. - Mentors our new E-Ministry (electronic ministry) team, which puts technology and media at the service of University Ministry Liturgy and other events. - Trains and educates student singers and musicians in "Voices of Christ," our student choir and band, to make Campus Liturgies and "Praise and Worship Nights" a joyful expression of faith. - Fosters the musical and dramatic talents of our students through "Drama Ministry." - Invites nationally known speakers to talk about contemporary issues in religion and/or in social justice. - Offers sacramental confession, spiritual direction, and pastoral counseling. - Provides sacramental preparation for marriage and for the other sacraments through the Rite of Christian Initiation for Adults (RCIA), including Baptism, Confirmation, and First Holy Communion. - Offers pastoral care in times of illness (including hospital visits) during personal crises and other traumatic events, on the occasion of a divorce or death in the family, and in the case of serious illness or death of a friend, et cetera. - Offers the Invocation at all "home" athletic events and provides special retreats and prayers for the various athletic teams. - Offers monthly Eucharistic Adoration on the first Thursday and Friday of the month.

-- Supports efforts to affirm and protect life from conception to natural death through our pro-life "Imago Dei" group. - Through "Project Rachel," provides support and guidance for those who are suffering remorse after having had an abortion. - In cooperation with Counseling Services, offers help to women who are pregnant or who are victims of date rape.
+- Ensures the worship and ritual life for the University Community-Catholic Mass, memorials, and special events of a religious and patriotic nature. - Trains and mentors young adults for lay leadership in the Catholic Church or in other Christian Churches through the Student Chaplain Program. - Offers retreats and other experientially based opportunities for spiritual and personal growth-deeper awareness of God, self, and others and integrating the mind-body-spirit connection. - Provides and encourages Bible study, lectio divina, prayer groups, and faith communities. - Trains and educates liturgical ministers (readers, Eucharistic ministers, ministers of hospitality) to take an active role in Sunday Liturgy and at other schools' Masses. - Trains and educates student singers and musicians through Saint Leo Praise team our student choir and band, to make Campus Liturgies and "Praise and Worship Nights" a joyful expression of faith. - Invites nationally known speakers to talk about contemporary issues in religion and/or in social justice. - Offers sacramental confession, spiritual direction, and pastoral counseling. - Provides sacramental preparation for marriage and for the other sacraments through the Rite of Christian Initiation for Adults (RCIA), including Baptism, Confirmation, and First Holy Communion. - Offers pastoral care in cases such as times of illness (including hospital visits), during personal crises and other traumatic events, on the occasion of a divorce or death in the family, and in the case of serious illness or death of a friend. - Offers the Invocation at all "home" athletic events and provides special retreats and prayers for the various athletic teams. - Offers weekly Eucharistic Adoration on Thursdays. - Supports efforts to affirm and protect life from conception to natural death through our pro-life "Imago Dei" group. - Through "Project Rachel," provides support and guidance for those who are suffering remorse after having had an abortion. - In cooperation with Counseling Services, offers help to women who are pregnant or who are victims of date rape.